alexbryw/VisualLab/README.md

 # Visual Lab
 ## Interactive learning in a 3D environment.
-### Made whit React-Native EXPO for mobiles and uses THREE.JS (React-three-Fiber) for the 3D elements.
+### Made with React-Native EXPO for mobiles and uses THREE.JS (React-three-Fiber) for the 3D elements.

 ### Installation.
 1. "npm install -g expo-cli"